 - One DVC resort at Disneyland in California: Villas at Disney’s Grand Californian Resort & Spa

 - Two DVC Atlantic Coast beach resorts: Disney’s Hilton Head Island Resort and Disney’s Vero Beach Resort

 - One DVC resort on Oahu, Hawaii: Aulani Resort & Spa

 Disney allows the general public to book DVC units at very high rates through its regular resort reservations system, when available, calling them “Disney Deluxe Villas.”
 However, renting points from an owner will typically cost you about half what you’ll pay if you reserve direct through Disney.
 Not only is renting a great deal, there are some fabulous larger units available that are perfect for big families, groups of family and friends, and people who just plain want a little more room: 1-Bedroom Villas, 2-Bedroom Villas and 3-Bedroom Grand Villas.
 (Click here to learn more about the different units.)
 1-Bedroom and larger Villas are insanely expensive if you book them through Disney, but renting points from an owner brings such units within reach.

-Prior to 2005, I rented points directly from DVC owners on four occasions and in each case had no problems at all.
-In fact, for years I had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 I began hearing of some instances in which renters were the victims of fraud, and I stopped renting directly from owners.
-If you want to arrange a private transaction with a DVC owner, I recommend being very cautious and doing a lot of research and fact-checking to avoid being ripped off.
+Prior to 2005, we rented points directly from DVC owners on four occasions and in each case had no problems at all.
+In fact, for years we had never heard of anyone being ripped off in a DVC rental situation, but starting in 2006 we began hearing of some instances in which renters were the victims of fraud, and stopped renting directly from owners.
+If you want to arrange a private transaction with a DVC owner, we recommend being very cautious and doing a lot of research and fact-checking to avoid being ripped off.